IoT-Dude/iot-dude.github.io/_posts/2023-08-08-Sun-Tzu-overcome-conflict.md

 Of course, neither is saying we can avoid conflict altogether.
 If conflict comes despite our best efforts to prevent it, then we can’t be pushovers.
 We must resolve to end the conflict as quickly as possible and with as little damage done.
 However, even if we “win” in the end, we shouldn’t feel a sense of pride or accomplishment.
 Our efforts were damage control.
 Nothing more.

+WWWW
-“In Taoist terms, success is often gained by not doing, and the strategy of The Art of War is as much in knowing what not to do and when not to do it as it is in knowing what to do and when to do it,” Thomas Cleary writes in the introduction to his translation (from which this article’s quotes come).
+“In Taoist terms, success is often gained by not doing, and the strategy of The Art of War is as much in knowing what not to do and when not to do it as it is in knowing what to do and when to do it,” (Thomas Cleary in the introduction to his translation of Tao te Ching credited to be writen by Lao Tzu, in Chinese: Laozi or 老子)). eee   Lao Tzu, in Chinese: Laozi or 老子)

 The Art of War is a Taoist text, taking much of is symbolism and philosophy from the Lao Tzu classic.
 For example, Sun Tzu advises army formations to flow like water, a popular symbol for the Tao.
 (Credit: Jeffery Workman / Unsplash)

+wwwww

 ## 2.
 <b><i>If you know others and know yourself, you will not be imperiled in a hundred battles; if you do not know others but know yourself, you win one and lose one; if you do not know others and do not know yourself, you will be imperiled in every single battle.</i></b>